 A recent and very telling study by two actuarial experts makes clear the important perspective and depth that can be added to financial risk analysis by running Monte Carlo simulations with different probability functions for the same variable.

 Writing about a hypothetical case in the reinsurance industry, Lina Chan and Domingo Joaquin sought to predict how a stop-loss underwriting opportunity would affect a reinsurer’s bottom line.
-Chan, a managing partner in CP Risk Solutions, is a fellow of the Society of Actuaries, and Joaquin is an associate professor of finance at Illinois State University.
+Chan, a managing partner in CP Risk Solutions

 To create their predictions, they first established what level of loss in capital position would be unacceptable, and then, using Monte Carlo simulations in Excel, they analyzed three variations of the hypothetical underwriting arrangement.
 For each version of the deal, they ran simulations using log-normal, inverse Gaussian, and log-logistic probability functions.